patriciamcphee/aboutme/pages/about.md

 100% remote <br />
 May 2020 - Present

 Work collaboratively with the [Azure VMware Solution](https://docs.microsoft.com/en-us/azure/azure-vmware/introduction) core engineering and UX Research teams to develop scenario and goal-based content.
+Write and edit UX microcopy and UI strings.
 Conduct content audits of existing content to identify areas for improvement.
 Use qualitative and quantitative data to make data-driven decisions.

 #### Freelance Technical Writer and Voiceover Professional